 Veteran journalist, academic and analyst, Mr. Tevita Motulalo is a non-resident Senior Researcher at Gateway House (the Indian Council on Global Relations) in Mumbai, where he specializes in Pacific geopolitics and security, as well as being a 2015-2016 Pacific Island Society (USA) Security Scholar.
 Mr. Motulalo received his MSc in Geopolitics and International Relations from Manipal University.

 Lady Fane Fakafanua, Director of Operations

 Fane was educated in Tonga, London and Australia, where she received her degree from the University of Sydney.
 Fane’s most recent position was as Private Secretary to the Ambassador of Japan in Tonga.
 Duties included drafting crucial speeches and letters for the Ambassador, organizing diplomatic and private sector events and meetings and protocol.
 She has over 9 years of human resource experience from international and local organisations.
 Fane’s devotion to the community, and to Tonga, is also expressed in her support and volunteer work for children with disabilities in Tonga.
-She is also currently completing her Master of Arts degree in Diplomacy, Law and Business at O.P.
-Jindal Global University in India.
+She recently completed a Master of Arts in Diplomacy, Law and Business at O.P.
+Jindal Global University, India.

 The Royal Oceania Institute (ROI) is a new, independent, Tongan think tank.
 ROI’s goals are to support and pursue Pacific-centered, ethical, fact-based research and analysis.
 It will also facilitate open dialogue on topics relevant to community, sustainable development, and regional relations.